-The last step (which unfortunately lasts the whole year) is to keep track of your marketing expenses so that at any time, you can answer the question, “How are we doing on budget?”
+The last step (which unfortunately lasts the whole year) is tracking marketing expenses each week.
 Depending on how you handle purchase requests at your company, you can craft a system that works for you, but I’ll share what’s worked for me.
 At one company, we completed out a purchase request form (via Outlook) and the CMO, CFO, and/or CEO replied “Approved” for us to move forward.
 When all of the relevant parties approved the purchase request, we’d get a PR #, which was our signal that we could go ahead and sign a contract or start the work.
-I created a separate folder in Outlook to keep all of the approved PR emails together, and then once a week I went through the folder and added each one as a line item in the Actuals tab.
-I’ve set everything up so that if you enter a $40,000 expense for Online Advertising in March, it will automatically populate in the Actual column on the Budget tab.
-Pretty cool, huh?
+I created a separate folder in Outlook to keep all of the approved PR emails together, and then once a week I added each one as a line item in the Actuals tab.

 Note: if you added a custom budget category on the Budget tab, you’ll have to add it to the list of approved values (column X on the Actuals tab) IN THE SAME ORDER THAT THEY APPEAR ON THE BUDGET for everything to work properly.

 And that’s pretty much it!
 Now when your boss asks how you’re doing on budget, you can confidently reply that you have exactly $13,856 left to spend in March.